jonnydolake/DS-tests-and-practice/README.md

-personal repo for testing and practicing data structure architecture in C
+personal repo for testing and practicing